robpomeroy/BrightOS/docs/Mission.md

   focused on education and ease-of-use, but not aimed at learning disability
 * Debian Edu/Skolelinux: a mature project; last release Jul 2019 after a two-year hiatus; focus is education rather than learning disability
-* DoudouLinux: an OS I have previously use for my son James (on a machine that was not network-connected); apparently abandoned in 2015
+* DoudouLinux: an OS I have previously used for my son James (on a machine that was not network-connected); apparently abandoned in 2015
 * Edubuntu: was a benchmark at one point, but now seems to be obsolete; the latest release was in 2016